 Non-government agencies providing adoption services in NSW must be accredited by the Children’s Guardian.
 Designated agencies providing out-of-home care can also be accredited to provide adoption services.

-There are two types of accreditation: Provisional accreditation (three years) and full accreditation (one, three or five years).
+There are 2 types of accreditation: Provisional accreditation (3 years) and full accreditation (1, 3 or 5 years).
 Learn more about accreditation.